Youngkin, McAuliffe in last-minute scramble to rally voters

 McAuliffe has brought in a series of high-profile surrogates including President Joe Biden, former President Barack Obama and celebrity musicians Pharrell Williams and Dave Matthews in the final stretch.
 Youngkin, meanwhile, has eschewed virtually all public campaign visits from well-known party allies who would typically flock to a hot race.

-Saturday marked the final day for early voting in Virginia, which has been dramatically expanded during the past two years of unified Democratic control of state government.
+Saturday marked the final day for Virginia’s early voting, which has been dramatically expanded during the past two years of unified Democratic control of state government.

-McAuliffe spokeswoman Christina Freundlich said the campaign expects many Democrats to revert to their prepandemic voting habits this year, favoring in-person voting on Election Day.
+McAuliffe spokeswoman Christina Freundlich said the campaign expects many Democrats to revert to their pre-coronavirus pandemic voting habits this year, favoring in-person voting on Election Day.

 Still, at the Henrico rally, McAuliffe claimed Democrats had a “big lead on the early vote.”